mateusfccp/update_available/README.md

  * Provide a simple, single function to get update availability for your Android or iOS app.
  * Version checking based on published app version.
- * Foldable structure so that you have compile-time exhaustive check.

  ## Documentation